Touffy/JSSCxml/README.md

 ### Development status

-You can't `<send>` or receive remote events (of any type) with I/O Processors, but you can already use the included custom `<fetch>` element to get similar results in a client-server fashion.
+You can't `<send>` or receive remote events (of any type) with I/O Processors, but you can already use the included custom `<fetch>` and `<invoke type="event-stream">` elements to get similar results in a client-server fashion.

-As mentionned above, you can't send SCXML events over HTTP.
-Support is planned for listening for remote events (from predefined hosts) with the EventSource protocol built-in.
+As mentionned above, you can't `<send>` SCXML events over HTTP.
+But you can listen to remote events after invoking a connection with event-stream type.

 Current Features: